(Disclosure: Some of the links below may be affiliate links)

 Other than that, our expenses were pretty standard.

-Let’s take a look at our goals by the end of April 2023:
+Here is the progress on our goals by the end of April 2023:

 Overall, the goals are okay.